Introduction on Digital Certificate

 Types of Digital Certificate

-2. Server-side SSL certificate: These types of certificate are useful for the merchants because merchants want their users to trust on their side and buy good services form their site.
+2. Server-side SSL certificate: These types of a certificate are useful for the merchants because merchants want their users to trust on their side and buy good services form their site.